Should I use Bianca or Rackham?

 A: The short answer is that no human data should be placed on Rackham/Crex.

 The slightly longer answer is that any genetic data that is taken from individuals (i.e. not reference genomes) is sensitive data regardless of how "anonymised" it is.
-Read the relevant pages at VR and DataInspektionen.
-You must apply for a SNIC SENS project if your research involves sensitive personal data — applications to other resources will be denied.
+Some biometric data can also be considered impossible to anonymise and thus always sensitive personal data.
+Read the relevant pages at VR and Integritetsskyddsmyndigheten (formerly DataInspektionen).
+You must apply for a NAISS SENS project if your research involves sensitive personal data — applications to other resources will be denied.

 The security of Rackham is that of any ordinary cluster.
 It relies on ordinary Linux mechanisms, which should be seen not as security, but rather as tools that enable many people to share a common resource with a minimum of incidents.
 Compare the function of a simple fence that keeps honest people honest (Rackham) and a brick wall with a security door (Bianca).